-Students will explore composers, performers, compositions, and characteristics of Classical and/or Jazz styles.
-Analysis skills related to compositional devices and musical forms will be developed through studying works from the Baroque period, New Orleans Trad Jazz era, Classical period, and Swing era.
+Music Analysis: Students will explore composers, performers, compositions, and characteristics of different musical styles.
+Analysis skills related to compositional devices and musical forms will be developed through studying works from classical, jazz, musical theatre, and contemporary musical styles.

-Practical and Performance skills

-All students enrolled in Music must be engaged in instrumental music lessons throughout the year.
-Students will be required to deliver a solo performance each term and be a member of at least one music ensemble.
-Students will also participate in class activities that support improvement in practical vocal, sight-reading, and improvisation skills.
+Practical and Performance Skills: All students enrolled in Year 9 Music must be engaged in instrumental music lessons.
+Students will be required to deliver assessed solo performances during the year and are expected to participate in appropriate music ensembles.
+Students will also participate in class activities to support the development of practical vocal, sight-reading, improvisation, and performance skills.

-Composing and Arranging

-Students will explore arranging and composition techniques pertinent to Jazz and/or Classical styles.
+Composing and Arranging: Students will explore arranging and composition techniques to create compositions and arrangements in a range of styles.
 A portfolio of their creative work will be created throughout the year.